KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 - If <b>N = 0</b>, Custom Consensus is disabled
 - If <b>N > 0</b>, Custom Consensus is enabled
 - If <b>N = 1</b>, on-chain Custom Consensus is active, cross-chain validation is disabled
 - If <b>N >= 2 and <= 99</b>, the chain allows for cross-chain contracts between all other chains bearing the same N value.
-The base coins in each asset chain are non-fungible across chains.
+The base coins in each Smart Chain are non-fungible across chains.
 - If <b>N >= 100</b>, the chain can form a cluster with all other chains with the same N value and on the same dPoW notarization network.
 The base coins of all chains in the cluster are fungible via the burn protocol.
   :::